Newman5/new-bookmarks/README.md

 > **Remember what you saved, reflect on what you learned.**

 A modern, cross-browser extension that helps you track, organize, and review your recent bookmarks.
 Perfect for monthly reflection, research workflows, and staying organized.
+[Read the PRIVACY.md file](privacy.md)

 ## 🌟 Features